Frequently Asked Questions

 I am required to work as part of my financial aid at my college/university.
 Is there financial assistance available to offset lost summer income?

 Applicants interested in financial aid should submit the financial aid authorization form as part of their application.
 Financial aid awards are need blind and application for assistance has no impact on your program application.
+In addition, upon admission to the Summer Fellowship Program, students may request assistance with expenses for travel to and from Deerfield.

 Do the Summer Fellows have any days off during the program?